microsoft/saaslab/README.md

 In this session you will learn:

-- Value-adding data insights into your ISV solutions
+- Data-Driven digital strategy
-- How to start a data warehouse using Azure SQL Data Warehouse
+- How to start Data & Analytics in the workplace
+- Modern Data Warehouse Architecture
+- Data DevOps
+- Azure Synapse Analytics
-- Building a dashboard using Power BI
+- Azure Synapse Analytics & Power BI demo

 ### Session 7 - Innovation with AI & ML